oren-hollander/forter-chat/README.md

 Whenever a user asks a question, a `Question` document is added to the `messages` collection.

 When a questions is asked, a bot will look for similar questions.
-When such questions are found, the bot will add a `SimilarQuestion` documnet to the `messages` collection for the top 3 matches.
+When such questions are found, the bot will add a `SimilarQuestion` document to the `messages` collection for the top 3 matches.

 Whenever a user answers a question, an `Answer` document is addes to the `messages` collection.